 It tunes in to all seven NOAA channels as well as AM and FM, and it has 19 preset stations so you don’t have to waste time tuning, and you’ll get alerts when bad weather is heading your way.

-Our only complaint with this radio is the battery size – the 850mAh Lithium-ion rechargeable battery is a little on the small size – but other than that, this radio is an absolute winner.
+Our only complaint with this emergency weather radio is the battery size – the 850mAh Lithium-ion rechargeable battery is a little the small size – but other than that, this radio is an absolute winner.

 Here is one of our absolute favorites, the Kaito KA500.
-The reason we love this radio so much is that you can charge it in six, yes that’s right six, different ways.
+The reason we love this emergency weather radio so much is that you can charge it in six, yes that’s right six, different ways.

-If you’re at home, you can use a USB cable or wall adaptor and, when you’re on-the-go, you can make use of the rechargeable battery, a hand crank, solar panel, or AA batteries.
+If you’re at home, you can use a USB charger or wall adaptor and, when you’re on the go, you can make use of a rechargeable battery, a hand crank, solar panel, or AA batteries.
 And you can use these to charge your phone too, which can be super handy.
 This really does give you that peace of mind that you’ll be able to get a signal if an emergency arises.

 The emergency flashlight is pretty nifty and can be used to signal morse code.
 You can also set it to high (130 lumens) if you want to attract attention, but if you’re worried about charge you can select a low power mode.
 Another more creative way you can attract attention is to make use of the in-built ultrasonic dog whistle, a feature that we love and rarely see elsewhere.

-Like the other models we’ve looked at, this radio taps into AM/DM and all NOAA channels.
+Like the other models we’ve looked at, this emergency weather radio taps into AM/FM and all NOAA channels.
 It also has an alarm to signal when extreme weather is heading your way.

 Unfortunately, the grip on the crank can get a little uncomfortable, so perhaps leave this charging option until last.
 Our major complaint is that this radio isn’t claimed to have any water resistance, so it’s probably best to keep it indoors or in a dry bag.
-Overall though, this is a well thought out radio that we’d trust to get us safely through some unsettling situations.
+Overall though, this is a well-thought-out emergency weather radio that we’d trust to get us safely through some unsettling situations.

 Eton is another brand that has been producing radios for a while and has managed to build itself a solid reputation, and from what we’ve seen of the Eton American Red Cross, it’s easy to see why.

-This radio receives all 7 NOAA/Environment Canada Weather bands as well as digital radio (AM/FM), and the alert functions make you aware of any emergency weather updates.
-It can also be used as a power bank, and has a pretty powerful flashlight and can emit a red flashing beacon.
+This radio receives all 7 NOAA Weather bands as well as digital AM/FM radio, and the alert functions make you aware of any emergency weather updates.
+It can also be used as a power bank, has a pretty powerful flashlight, and can emit a red flashing beacon.

-Although it comes with a hand crank and solar panels as alternative power sources, the hand crank can be a little slow and the solar panels are actually located on it, so they might be prone to breaking and you won’t get a solar charge while cranking.
+However, the solar panels are actually located on the handle, so they might be prone to breaking and on top of that, you won’t get a solar charge while cranking.
 They will still give you some juice in an emergency, but maybe consider taking some batteries along with you just in case.

 The RunningSnail MD-088P radio is a great bit of emergency equipment and features several upgrades from the previous models (which were already very good!).

-Like all the radios we’ve looked at so far, this one doubles up as a powerbank, but it now has an even more powerful 2000mah Li-ion battery.
-Although that will give you plenty of charge, you can always top-up your battery levels using the hand crank or solar power.
+Like all the emergency radios we’ve looked at so far, this one doubles up as a power bank, but it now has an even more powerful 2000mah Li-ion battery.
+Although that will give you plenty of charges, you can always top up your battery levels using the hand crank or solar power.
 And you’ll know when this is necessary thanks to the battery level indicator.